-In this study, we employ Saleh-Valenzuela (S-V) multipath channel model, which is the superposition of received non-LoS (NLoS) paths to model both mmWave and THz channel~\cite{ummimoTareqOverview,ummimoHBThzSVModel,alkhateeb2016frequencySelective,heath2016overview}.
+We employ Saleh-Valenzuela (S-V) multipath channel model, which is the superposition of received non-LoS (NLoS) paths to model both mmWave and THz channels~\cite{ummimoTareqOverview,ummimoHBThzSVModel,alkhateeb2016frequencySelective,heath2016overview}.
 Compared to the mmWave channel, the THz channel involves limited reflected paths and negligible scattering~\cite{ummimoTareqOverview,thz_mmWave_path_Comparison_Yan2020Jun}.
 For example, approximately $5$ paths survive at $0.3$ THz for THz massive MIMO systems as compared to approximately $8$ paths at $60$ GHz~\cite{thz_mmWave_path_Comparison_Yan2020Jun}.
 Especially for outdoor applications, multipath channel models are widely used to represent the THz channel for a more general scenario~\cite{ummimoTareqOverview,ummimoHBThzSVModel,thz_mmWave_path_Comparison_Yan2020Jun}.
-Hence, in this work, we consider a general scenario, wherein the delay-$\bar{d}$ $N_\mathrm{R}\times N_\mathrm{T}$ MIMO communications channel involving $L$ NLoS paths is given in discrete-time domain as
+Consider the delay-$\bar{d}$ $N_\mathrm{R}\times N_\mathrm{T}$ MIMO communications channel involving $L$ NLoS paths in discrete-time domain as